What is Hirschsprung’s disease?

 - rectal washouts: A thin tube is inserted into your baby’s bottom and warm saltwater is used to wash out trapped poo.
 This is usually done 1- 2 times a day.
 Parents can learn how to do this at home

-Babies cared for at Manchester Centre for Neonatal Surgery (MCNS) are offered a ‘pull through’ operation within their first few months.
+Babies cared for at Manchester Centre for Neonatal Surgery (MCNS) are offered a ‘pull through’ operation within their first few months of life.

-During the operation, the section of bowel affected by Hirschsprung’s disease is removed and the two ends of the healthy bowel are connected together.
+During the operation, the majority of the bowel affected by Hirschsprung’s disease is removed and healthy bowel is brought down to the anus where the bowel is then joined back together.